zfett/zach.fetters.me/README.md

 ### Decap CMS

+_(Note: the Decap CMS integration is completely optional, but highly recommended for first-time users.
+If you don't want to use it, delete the `admin` folder at the root of the project.)_

 To use the Decap CMS to allow for easy site management, please ensure that Netlify Identity is enabled and configured.
 In the Identity integration settings, use the following settings:

 - Set registration to "invite only"